RITRedteam/ritredteam.github.io/cross-platform/br4vo6ix/index.md

 ![nil](https://img.shields.io/badge/nil-goated-green)

-> _DISCLAIMER: This tool is for educational, competition, and training purposes only.
-I am in no way responsible for any abuse of this tool_
+> DISCLAIMER: This tool is for educational, competition, and training purposes only.
+I am in no way responsible for any abuse of this tool

 This is a golang C2 + Implant that communicates via [Protocol Buffers](https://developers.google.com/protocol-buffers) (aka. `protobuf`s).

-> _Note: this tool is still HEAVILY in development_
+## Authors

+- Brad "_The Cybersecurity Chad_" - [BradHacker](https://github.com/BradHacker)